Shy and Fixed-Distance Couplings of Brownian Motions on Manifolds: Refinements and Comments

 \section{Refinements and Comments}

 The proof of Theorem~\ref{t:7} spreads on several pages, and some comments on it are in order.
 The first observation is that the conditions imposed are essential for the construction.
 For example the positivity of the injectivity radius is needed for the local construction.
-The Ricci curvature bounded from below insures the non-explosion of the Brownian motion on one hand, and on the other hand it is important in the estimate of the exit times employed in the proof of the global existence of the coupling.
+The Ricci curvature bounded from below insures the non-explosion of the Brownian motion on one hand, and on the other hand it is important in the estimate of the exit times employed in the proof of the global existence of the coupling and also for the estimates involving the index form from \eqref{et:1}.

-That the scalar curvature is bounded from above does not seem to be optimal even though it is an important piece in the proof of the existence of the coupling via the index form comparison on $M$ with the index form of a sphere.
-Geometrically, we certainly need to make sure that the Brownian motions we try to couple do not get trapped in regions of extremely high scalar curvature where the Brownian motions tend to get close to one another.
+That the sectional curvature is bounded from above does not seem to be optimal even though it is an important piece in the proof of the existence of the coupling via the index form comparison on $M$ with the index form of a sphere.
+Geometrically, we certainly need to make sure that the Brownian motions we try to couple do not get trapped in regions of extremely high sectional curvature where the Brownian motions tend to get close to one another.
 It seems though that the optimal condition would be that the injectivity radius of the manifold is positive.
 However this certainly requires a different argument from the one provided here.

 Another aspect is that the global existence of the choice of the map $O_{U,V}$ is tied to the existence of a smooth choice of an orthonormal frame on $M$.
 On an arbitrary Riemannian manifold this can be done only locally and this is why we had to go one more step, from the local existence of the coupling to its global existence.
 There are though a few cases when the existence can be proved globally, one of which is the case of surfaces.
 In this case, for any two points $x,y$ not at each other cut-locus, there is a single perpendicular direction to the geodesic joining $x$ and $y$.
 Using this we can show that there is a global choice of $O_{U,V}$ as long as $\pi U,\pi V$ are not at each other cut-locus.